iaco-me/iaco-me/_pages/mini/speakeat.md

         <li class="i-s">
             <a lang="en">
                 <p class='title' id="info" style="font-weight: normal; margin: 20px;">
-                    Hello 👋
+                    Hello 😉
                     <br><br>
-                    ❇️ Welcome to SpeakEat, a Rotaract project that aims to promote the exchange of our knowledge and experiences!
+                    ❇️ Welcome to SpeakEat, a Rotaract project that aims to promote the exchange of our knowledge and personal experiences!
                     <br><br>
-                    Our schedule for the day will be:<br>
+                    We will have 2 hours together, as follows:<br>
-                    🥣 18h: let's cook together<br>
+                    👋 00:30 let's get to know each other<br>
-                    🗣 18h30: start of the exchange around the main topic
+                    🗣 01:30 exchange around the main topic
                     <br><br>
-                    😋 For those who will be hungry, the plant-based recipe of the day will be available in the description of the event on facebook (link above).
+                    🍓 If you will eat, you can share your plant-based recipe with us all during the "get to know each other" moment (first 30 minutes).
                     <br><br>
                     —
                     <br><br>